cloudblue/connect-eaas-core/docs/migration_guide.md

 ### EaaS SDK dependency

-In version 1 of the EaaS SDK specifications an extension project depends on the `connect-extension-runner` library:
+In version 1, an extension project depends on the `connect-extension-runner` library:

 ``` toml title="EaaS SDK v1" hl_lines="4"
 ...